AdobeDocs/id-service.en/help/implementation-guides/ecid-a4t-target.md

 ---
-description: These instructions are for A4T customers with mixed server- and client-side implementations of Target, Analytics, and the ID service.
-Customers who need to run the ID service in a NodeJS or Rhino environment should also review this information.
-This instance of the ID service uses a shortened version the VisitorAPI.js code library, which you download and install from Node Package Manager (NPM).
+description: These instructions are for A4T customers with mixed server- and client-side implementations of Target, Analytics, and the Visitor ID Service.
+Customers who need to run the Visitor ID Service in a NodeJS or Rhino environment should also review this information.
+This instance of the Visitor ID Service uses a shortened version the VisitorAPI.js code library, which you download and install from Node Package Manager (NPM).
 Review this section for installation instructions and other configuration requirements.
-keywords: ID Service
+keywords: Visitor ID Service
-title: Using the ID Service with A4T and a server-side implementation of Target
+title: Using the Visitor ID Service with A4T and a server-side implementation of Target
 exl-id: 6f201378-29a1-44b7-b074-6004246fc999
 TQID: https://experienceleague.adobe.com/NQKu4J9BE0pnMswSHCtE7Hi8FJGDXmInvSEKTNuM80M
 product_v2: